 - a.
 Therapeutics used for prevention and early treatment may significantly reduce transmission, offering community benefit.
 Done well, this could contribute to economic recovery and expedite return to normal community activities and interactions. - b.
-Consider/discuss prioritization of essential workers.

-2. Unity

-a.
-Patient care responsibility for patients tested outside the hospital/health system should be considered.
+Consider/discuss prioritization of essential workers. - 2.
+Unity - a.
+In order to provide unity among Wisconsinites, patient care responsibility for patients tested outside the hospital/health system should be considered.
 Health systems that participate in community testing should include all those tested as possible recipients of allocation if they meet criteria.
-Plans should be made with non-affiliated testing sites to ensure those who test positive and meet criteria have a chance to receive the drug.

-3. Equity

-a.
-After risk-based criteria and ethical principles are applied and there are still not enough resources for each person who meets the criteria, lottery systems can be ethically appropriate strategies to use in decision making.
+Plans should be made with non-affiliated testing sites to ensure those who test positive and meet criteria have a chance to receive the drug. - 3.
+Equity a.
+If after risk-based criteria and ethical principles are applied, there still are not enough resources for each person who meets the criteria, lottery systems can be ethically appropriate strategies to use in decision making.
 In this way, lotteries allow for each eligible patient to have an equitable chance of receiving the drug.
 One approach is to randomly allocate among eligible patients.
 Another is to weight the lottery based on relevant factors in order to advance fairness and health equity.